coronel08/my-notes/notes/docs/aws.md

             -   Binpack - places task on instance with least available cpu/memory. cost savings
             -   Random
             -   Spread - Evenly spread task
+    -   Dynamic Port Mapping - allows multiple tasks from a single service on the same container instance.
+ECS manages registering and deregistering containers using instance ID and port for each container.
     -   If you terminate an instance while in STOPPED state that may lead to synchronization issues, isnt automatically removed from cluster.
     -   ECR (Elastic Container Registry) - store images, make sure IAM permissions are set "ecr:GetAuthorizationToken" to authenticate to a registry.
     -   Start Docker container